Property

 The Session and Building Working Group of Downtown Church have been working to faithfully steward God's 20-year vision with flexibility and clarity.

-In next fundraising stages, we will also pay down our current loan on Central Energy.
+Pay off our current loan for the Central Energy Building (where we meet for worship/have office space).
 This loan is for just under 2 million.
 Since this loan’s interest rate is 4%, Session has decided to act on the land and site work first before addressing the loan.

 Session